tanmay958/VoxCode/README.md

 #### **Example Questions:**
 ```
- "What happens if the input is null?"
+ "What happens if age is negative?"
- "How can I optimize this function?"
+ "How can I simplify these nested if statements?"
- "Are there any security vulnerabilities?"
+ "Are there any edge cases I'm missing?"
- "What edge cases am I missing?"
+ "What's the time complexity of this logic?"
- "How does this scale with large datasets?"
+ "How can I make this code more readable?"
- "What design patterns are used here?"
+ "What design patterns could improve this?"
 ```

 #### **Follow-up Questions:**